-- I. Overview and Key Terms - I. KEY TERMS REGARDING OVERTIME PAY AND COMPENSATORY TIME - A. Base Weekly Hours.
+I. Overview and Key Terms

+- A. Base Weekly Hours.
 Each regular employee has a designated number of official hours per workweek or work period that have been set for the position.
 While an employee's actual daily work schedule may vary, the employee's base weekly hours remain the same.
 For example, an employee with 40 base weekly hours may work five (5) eight (8)-hour shifts or may work four (4) 10-hour shifts. - B. Full-Day Increments.
-Full-day increments refers to the entire scheduled day and not a "day of leave" as defined in Policy § XX Leave Program. - C. B. Exempt Employees.
-Employees are exempt from the FLSA's overtime and compensatory time requirements if they satisfy the criteria for bona fide professional, administrative, or executive positions.
-A list of these positions must be approved by the County Executive and maintained by the Department of Human Resources.
+Full-day increments refers to the entire scheduled day and not a "day of leave" as defined in Policy § XX Leave Program. - C. Exempt Employees.
 Employees in certain positions are exempt from overtime pay requirements and compensatory time leave eligibility if the positions satisfy the criteria for the exemptions defined under the FLSA.
-Positions will be designated as exempt or non-exempt by the Department of Human Resources and approved by the County Executive/designee. - D. A. Fair Labor Standards Act.
+Positions will be designated as exempt or non-exempt by the Department of Human Resources and approved by the County Executive/designee. - D. Fair Labor Standards Act.
 The FLSA requires all covered employers, including the County, to comply with its minimum wage and overtime compensation requirements.
-Public employers must compensate eligible employees for hours worked in excess of maximum allowable hours by making monetary payment or granting compensatory time.

-E. G. Hours Worked.
+E. Hours Worked.